luntergroup/smcsmc/performance/report/constpopsize_guiding.rst

 ----------
 Guiding improves the likelihood, and is equivalent to using 2.5x to 4x more particles without guiding.
 The improvement is iterative, showing that useful recombination events are remembered, as intended.
 These experiments do not show an advantage for focusing on the likelihood.

-TODO: an experiment to look at parameter inferences.
+Initial experiments looking at the effect of focusing and guiding on parameter inferences were inconclusive -- I used too little data (1 Mb).

 ------------------------------